mgcooper/icemodel/README.md

 Example required inputs are in `demo/inputs`.
 These include the meteorological forcing data in `inputs/met`, user data in `inputs/userdata`, and the inputs to the two-stream spectral model in `inputs/spectral`.

 The `spectral` directory contains values for the absorption coefficient of pure ice from Warren et al. 2008, in-situ absorption coefficients for glacier ice from Cooper et al. 2021, a downwelling solar spectrum for the Arctic atmosphere generated with `ATRAN` (Lord, 1991), and a library of mie-scattering coefficients as described in Cooper et al. 2021.

+## User Data

-The `userdata` directory contains alternative model forcing data that is "swapped out" with the standard model forcing to test hypotheses about processes and model sensitivity to forcings.
-For example, users can select input forcing data generated from climate model output by setting the `userdata` and `uservars` configuration parameters (see `demo/demo.m`), or swap weather station albedo with MODIS albedo.
-Setting `userdata="modis"` and `uservars="albedo"` would replace the albedo values in the input meteorological forcing file with modis albedo for the same time and location.
+The `inputs/userdata` directory contains alternative model forcings that can be "swapped out" with the standard model forcings to test hypotheses about processes and model sensitivity.
+For instance, users can prepare input forcing data generated from observations, climate model output, or satellite remote sensing, and place these files in `userdata`.
+Unlike the forcing files in `inputs/met`, these files do not need to contain the complete set of model forcings.

+To swap out a variable in the input met file with a variable in a userdata file, set the `userdata` and `uservars` configuration parameters (see `demo/demo.m`).
+For example, setting `userdata="modis"` and `uservars="albedo"` would replace the albedo values in the input meteorological forcing file with modis albedo for the same time and location.
+This would require placing a file named `MODIS_<sitename>_<year>` (see [Naming Conventions](#naming-conventions)) in the `userdata` directory, containing a timetable named `Data` with a variable (column) named `albedo`.

 ## Summary